-Watch the TV interview that Newman did within hours of the assassination in which he talked about the origins of the gunshot that killed President Kennedy.
-You decide.
+Watch the TV interview of Newman within hours of JFK’s assassination.
+He talked about the origins of the gunshot that killed the president

 On a personal note, I first met Bill Newman in person in 2005, when he was a still-active plumber in his 60s.
 I saw him again in Dealey Plaza on the 50th anniversary of JFK’s assassination.

 In my conversations with him, I found him a down-to-earth man, plainspoken and modest.
 I didn’t ask him about any theories.
 I asked him about his impressions.
-He told the same story he told on November 22, 1963: that his strong sense was that the bullet came from behind him, i.e. the stockade fence on the grassy knoll.
+He told the same story he told on November 22, 1963: that his strong sense was that the bullet came from behind him, i.e. from behind the stockade fence on the place known as the grassy knoll.

 COME BACK TOMORROW FOR JFK STORY #14 What a newly-discovered tape from Air Force One tells us about JFK’s assassination.